MONARCH HIGH SCHOOL COUNSELING DEPARTMENT

 Guidelines for Choosing Courses at Monarch High School

 Freshman and sophomore students are required to take at least six (6) and up to seven (7) classes each semester.
-Junior students are required to take a minimum of six (6) and up to seven (7) classes each semester.
+Junior students are required to take a minimum of five (5) and up to seven (7) classes each semester.
 Senior students must take a minimum of five (5) and up to seven (7) classes each semester.
 A student must have administrative approval to take fewer than 5 classes.
 Students must have a minimum of five classes in order to participate in Colorado High School Activities Association (CHSAA) sanctioned activities.

 MHS Schedule Change Procedure